EN TR

 01

-The AI finds forms between styles.
-Feed it Gothic cathedrals and Zaha Hadid towers, and it interpolates.
+The networks find forms between styles.
+Feed them Gothic cathedrals and parametric towers, and they interpolate.
 The results are structurally valid hybrids that exist in no historical category.

 23 novel typologies